DataDog/integrations-core/docs/dev/create_a_tile.md

 - link: "https://www.datadoghq.com/blog/datadog-marketplace/"
   tag: "Blog"
   text: "Expand your monitoring reach with the Datadog Marketplace"
-- link: "/developers/marketplace/"
+- link: "/developers/integrations/marketplace_offering/"
   tag: "Documentation"
-  text: "Learn about the Datadog Marketplace"
+  text: "Learn how to build a Marketplace offering"
 - link: "/developers/integrations/oauth_for_integrations"
   tag: "Documentation"
   text: "Learn about using OAuth for integrations"